Walcha Shire: Current composition and election method

-Walcha Shire Council is composed of eight councillors elected proportionally as four separate wards, each electing two councillors.
+Walcha Shire Council is composed of eight councillors elected proportionally to a single ward.
 All councillors are elected for a fixed four-year term of office.
 The mayor is by the councillors at the first meeting of the council.
-The most recent election was held on 10 September 2016.
-The makeup of the council is as follows:

-The current Council, elected in 2016, in order of election by ward, is:

 At the 2012 local government elections, a referendum to abolish the four wards and elect councillors as one entire ward was defeated, with 56.1% voting against the resolution.